forcedotcom/commerce-on-lightning-components/README.md

 ### Dependency source code is not included
 Only the source code for the Commerce storefront components is included in this repository; the source code for any components or libraries used by the Commerce components - whether publicly available or internal - is not provided.
 In many cases, the source code is unnecessary since the component (e.g. `lightning/input`) or library (e.g. `commerce/cartApi`) is already publicly available.

+In the case of the [client-side JS API](https://developer.salesforce.com/docs/atlas.en-us.b2b_b2c_comm_dev.meta/b2b_b2c_comm_dev/b2b_b2c_comm_display_lwc_apis.htm) (i.e. references to libraries like `commerce/cartApi`), these libraries directly utilize the associated, public Connect API endpoints and operations.
+This means that the data returned by wire adapters and imperative methods will (with very, very, very few exceptions) match the response structure of the Connect API as-documented.
+To add further clarity, the internal `commerce/*ApiInternal` libraries are implementation details with two responsibilities:
+* Constructing requests (URLs and payloads) for the Connect API and dispatching those requests
+* Client-side caching and data coordination that is auto-magic, e.g. adding an item to the cart automatically triggers refreshes of cart items, cart summary information, and coupons

 ### TypeScript typings are incomplete
 Source code files are written in TypeScript and contain extensive uses of custom types; many of these types are not currently shaped in a way that allows them to be beneficially shared.
 While the type names may provide some helpful information, customers that find this information distracting should examine the components in their JavaScript format, which excludes the type information.